pbastowski/todo-ng2now/README.md

 *Notice:* For comparison, I have copied the Aurelia code samples from the abovementioned blog.

-So, this is not an extensive review with commentary, etc. Just side by side code and HTML.
-Let's have a look.
+So, this is not an extensive review with commentary, etc. Just a side by side code and HTML.

 ## The App itself